The Oval: 21st-century redevelopment

 After the 2013 season, a new project was started to add 'wings' to either side of the OCS Stand at the Vauxhall End of the ground.
 The development was finished in time for the start of the 2014 season.
 Each 'wing' added 500 seats, increasing the capacity from 23,500 to 24,500.

 In September 2015, the Peter May and Tony Lock stands were demolished, to be replaced by a single new and much larger stand named after Peter May.
 May led Surrey to their sixth and seventh consecutive County Championships in 1957 and 1958 and also captained England from 1955 to 1961, winning the Ashes in 1956.
 Construction of the new stand, which cost around £10m, began in September 2015.
 It officially opened on 15 May 2016, increasing the capacity of the ground by 1,300 seats to 25,300.

 Following the demolition of the Tony Lock stand, the club renamed the Laker Stand as the Lock/Laker Stand, continuing to honour the contribution made by the spin partnership of Tony Lock and Jim Laker, who collectively took 3,108 wickets for the club.

 The Lock/Laker stand was itself demolished in September 2019, and work began on the construction of a new development in its place, initially named "One Oval Square".
-The new structure included a three-tier stand that increased the ground's total capacity to 27,500, as well as providing facilities for the Club's hospitality, conference and events businesses, and improved facilities for Members.
+The new structure included a three-tier stand that increased the ground's total capacity to 27,500, as well as providing facilities for the club's hospitality, conference and events businesses, and improved facilities for Members.
 The new stand opened in June 2021 and was renamed the M.A.R.
 Galadari Stand.
-The project is part of a planned £50m long-term redevelopment of the ground by Surrey County Cricket Club which will see The Oval transformed into the largest cricket stadium in the western hemisphere, with a capacity of 40,000.

 Floodlights were added in the shape of an O for oval on one side of the ground to emulate the e-shaped floodlights at Edgbaston.
 These were replaced ahead of the 2025 season with new LED ones in the shape of the three feathers on Surrey's crest.